-- 2. Fund Financial Statements (Continued) - The Road and Bridge Special Revenue Fund accounts for restricted revenues from the federal and state governments, as well as assigned property tax revenues used for the construction and maintenance of roads, bridges, and other projects affecting County roadways. - The Family Services Special Revenue Fund accounts for restricted revenue resources from federal, state, and other oversight agencies, as well as assigned property tax revenues used for economic assistance and community social services programs. - The Ditch Revenue Special Revenue Fund accounts for special assessment revenues levied against benefitted property to finance the cost of constructing and maintaining an agricultural drainage ditch system.
+- 2. Fund Financial Statements (Continued) - The Road and Bridge Special Revenue Fund accounts for restricted revenues from the federal and state governments, as well as assigned property tax revenues used for the construction and maintenance of roads, bridges, and other projects affecting County roadways. - The Family Services Special Revenue Fund accounts for restricted revenue resources from federal, state, and other oversight agencies, as well as assigned property tax revenues used for economic assistance and community social services programs. - The Ditch Special Revenue Fund accounts for special assessment revenues levied against benefitted property to finance the cost of constructing and maintaining an agricultural drainage ditch system.

-Additionally, the County reports the following fiduciary fund types:
+Additionally, the County reports the following fund types:

-- Social Welfare Private-Purpose Trust Fund accounts for funds held in trust that Chippewa County is holding on behalf of individuals receiving social welfare assistance. - Custodial funds are safekeeping in nature.
-These funds account for monies held in a fiduciary capacity. - Other custodial funds are used to account for money on behalf of special districts that use the County as a depository; property taxes collected on behalf of other governments, and individual inmate accounts from the County jail. - External Investment Pool is used to account for investments held by the County for CCM Health, a legally separate entity that is not part of the County's financial reporting entity.
-CCM Health was formerly known as Chippewa County-Montevideo Hospital.
-It is also referred to as the Hospital in this report.
+- The Internal Service Fund accounts for health insurance premiums and payments. - The Social Welfare Private-Purpose Trust Fund accounts for funds held in trust that Chippewa County is holding on behalf of individuals receiving social welfare assistance. - Custodial funds are safekeeping in nature.
+These funds account for monies held in a fiduciary capacity. - Other custodial funds are used to account for money on behalf of special districts that use the County as a depository, property taxes collected on behalf of other governments, and individual inmate accounts from the County jail.